Matrices and vectors math for AI with Python examples

 2

-Published a year ago in #machinelearning about #math, #matrix and #vector by Denys Golotiuk
+Published 2 years ago in #machinelearning about #math, #matrix and #vector by Denys Golotiuk

 Edit this article on Github